We are excited to share with you our stunning 384-acre campus.

 Meehan School of Business

-Take a look across the campus quad at the newly built Leo J. Meehan School of Business, home to our Business Administration, Economics and Healthcare Administration departments as well as our Integrated Marketing Communications and Data Analytics master’s degree programs.
+Take a look across the campus quad at the newly built Leo J. Meehan School of Business, home to our Business, Economics and Healthcare Management programs as well as our Marketing and Data Analytics master’s degree programs.
 The building features a Bloomberg room, capital markets room and several high-tech collaborative spaces.

 Duffy Academic Center

 Completing our look at academic buildings surrounding the campus quad is Duffy Academic Center, which houses professors from many disciplines including the Mathematics and Languages, Literatures & Cultures departments.
-Duffy is also a hub for services and resources that maximize each student’s academic, professional and personal development.
+Duffy is also a hub for services and resources – such as the Navigation Center for Student Success – that maximize each student’s academic, professional and personal development.

 Roche Dining Commons